redfire359/SecureChatRoom/README.md

 ./GenerateCertificate.sh 127.0.0.1
 ```

 6. Compile the server and client.
 Ensure the IPs (located right above the main() function) in the source code are the same one you entered for step 5.
 Also, make sure to change the -I and -L directory in the below command if you changed it in step 3.
+(Or run `./Compile-client-server.sh`)

 ```
 x86_64-w64-mingw32-g++ sourceCode/client.cpp -o client.exe -I/opt/openssl/include/ -L/opt/openssl/lib64/ -lssl -lcrypto -lws2_32 -lcrypt32